OpenRacer/OpenRacer/README.md

 0% fan speed
 20% infill
 Supports are required, but only from build plate Recommended print orientation is with standoff legs on bed.
-Use care removing suports around the antenna holder.
+Use care removing supports around the antenna holder.
 ```

 <h3>Canopy Accessories</h3>